 What you'll learn

-A large number of options available within the course make this choice and specialism possible.
-The course is part of a suite of courses available across music and sound, operating alongside ‘sister’ pathways in Sound Design and Sound Production, which allow further specialism in these areas.
+A large number of options available within the course makes this choice and specialism possible.
+The course is part of a suite of courses available across music and sound, operating alongside "sister" pathways in Sound Design and Sound Production, which allow further specialism in these areas.

-At the centre of trimester two, and MA Sound Arts, is the Sonic Architecture module.
-This is intended as an expansion of traditional music composition teaching (an area in which we have long-standing expertise) where the aesthetic, rather than technical, aspects of individual work will be examined and developed.
-Through intensive tutorial support you’ll be encouraged to explore your work at a structural level.
-Our teaching on this module recognises that spatial, multimedia and interactive elements bring aesthetic challenges.
-We therefore offers a creative model that can be applied across the full range of artistic activity represented by the course.
+At the centre of trimester two, and MA Sound (Arts), is the Sonic Architecture module.
+This is intended as an expansion of traditional music composition teaching (an area in which we have long-standing expertise), where the aesthetic, rather than technical, aspects of individual work will be examined and developed.
+Through intensive tutorial support, you’ll be encouraged to explore your work at a structural level.
+Our teaching on this module recognises that spatial, multimedia, and interactive elements bring aesthetic challenges.
+We therefore offer a creative model that can be applied across the full range of artistic activity represented by the course.